New Mexico Court Records

 What are the Differences Between Criminal Law and Tort Law in New Mexico?

-Some key differences between Tort law and Criminal law in New Mexico are:
+Some key differences between Tort law and Criminal law in New Mexico typically include:

 - Tort law targets compensation of the injured party as the main feature of the suit, while the punishment of the offender is the central issue in crime cases